kubedb/docs/docs/guides/mysql/volume-expansion/overview/index.md

 2. `KubeDB` Community operator watches the `MySQL` CR.

-3. When the operator finds a `MySQL` CR, it creates required `StatefulSet` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `MySQL` CR, it creates required `PetSet` and related necessary stuff like secrets, services, etc.

 4. The statefulSet creates Persistent Volumes according to the Volume Claim Template provided in the statefulset configuration.
 This Persistent Volume will be expanded by the `KubeDB` Enterprise operator.